Eco-friendly coffins – what would you choose?

-Cardboard Coffins are a fantastic choice if you want something you can personalise.
+Cardboard coffins are a fantastic choice if you want something you can personalise.
 They can be painted but you can also use photos or letters to decorate the coffin.

 For those who do not wish to have a coffin at all, there is the option of a simple natural shroud with a wood board.
 For a natural burial, any natural material (e.g. cotton or wool) is acceptable as long as it is biodegradable.
 This photo taken at Aylesbury Vale Natural Burial Meadow shows what a shroud can look like.
 This photo was taken during a workshop at the meadow, with the assistance of a very helpful volunteer.

-The ‘living coffin', grown from mushroom mycelium is a very new concept.
+The ‘living coffin’, grown from mushroom mycelium is a very new concept.
 The Loop Living Cocoon was used for the first time very recently in the Netherlands.
 It does not appear to be available in the UK yet, but, it may be something to look out for in the future.
-It's another wonderful idea which shows how coffins are evolving to work with nature and give more choice.
+It’s another wonderful idea that shows how coffins are evolving to work with nature and give more choice.

 If you have another type of eco coffin that we have not mentioned please get in touch and we can add it to this blog.
 We also have a list of eco coffin suppliers within the UK.
 Please get in touch if you would like to be added to our list.